Brain Health & Memory Matters (Alzheimers, Dementia, etc.]

 BOOKS

-• The 36-Hour Day – in early skimming of the book, especially like Chapters 5 (Problems Arising in Daily Care) and 11 (You and the Person Who Has Dementia)
+• The 36-Hour Day – in skimming this book, Chapters 5 (Problems Arising in Daily Care) and Chapter 11 (You and the Person Who Has Dementia) are particularly helpful

 • Together by former U.S. Surgeon General , Vivek Murthy (loneliness issues)